FadhilMulinya/Multisig-Wallet/README.md

    - Allow one of the wallet owners to broadcast and execute the transaction once all required signatures are collected.

 ## How You Can Contribute
-We welcome contributions from developers of all skill levels!
+i welcome contributions from developers of all skill levels!
 Here’s how you can get involved:

 - **Design and Development**: If you have experience with frontend development, help us design and build the UI for the above functionalities.